Abde Raihani

-Abdellah Raihani Ennaou (born 3 February 2004) is a professional footballer who currently plays as a forward for Atlético Madrid B. Born in Spain, he represents Morocco at youth level.
+Abdellah Raihani Ennaou (born 3 February 2004) is a professional footballer who currently plays as a forward for Greek Super League 2 club PAOK B. Born in Spain, he represents Morocco at youth level.

 Club career

 Early career

 Born in Barcelona, Raihani started his career with Sant Andreu and Damm.
 While in the academy of Damm, he was playing in the third youth team, but was still scouted by Atlético Madrid's Julio De Marco, with the Italian scout liking his profile.

 Atlético Madrid

 Raihani joined the Atlético Madrid officially on 1 September 2021.
 He progressed through the academy, forming a prolific partnership with teammate Adrián Niño, with the two scoring 57 goals between them in the 2022–23 season.
 He also performed well in the 2022–23 UEFA Youth League, scoring four goals in eight games as Atlético Madrid were knocked out in the quarter-finals by Milan.
 On 2 March 2023, he signed a four-year contract renewal with the club.

 Raihani appeared for Atlético Madrid's senior squad as an unused substitute for the La Liga fixture on 4 June 2023 against Villarreal CF. The match ended in a 2–2 draw.